Landlords, tenants fill courts as eviction moratorium ends

-PROVIDENCE, Rhode Island (AP) — Gabe Imondi, a 74-year-old landlord from Rhode Island, had come to court hoping to get his apartment back.
+PROVIDENCE, R.I.
+(AP) — Gabe Imondi, a 74-year-old landlord from Rhode Island, had come to court hoping to get his apartment back.
 He was tired of waiting for federal rental assistance and wondered aloud “what they’re doing with that money?”

 Hours later, Luis Vertentes, in a different case, was told by a judge he had three weeks to clear out of his one-bedroom apartment in nearby East Providence.
 The 43-year-old landscaper said he was four months behind on rent after being hospitalized for a time.